 What Are Some Things I Need To Consider For My Cisco CCNA Lab?

 First is Cisco made the CCNA 200-125 exam quite a bit harder than the CCNA 640-802 exam.
 Cisco wants to make sure you really know your stuff on this exam.
 Basically they moved about 80% of the old CCNA 640-802 exam topics into the new ICND1 100-101 exam.
 Then they dropped a few concepts such as wireless and voice as they now have the CCNA Wireless and CCNA Voice specific exams and added a lot more troubleshooting to the CCNA Routing & Switching 200-125 exam.
 So what does that mean to you?
 The days of having a high level understanding of what is happening and passing the exam are gone.
 You need to practice on more complex setups and really understand what is happening first hand.
 That is why when we revised our lab workbook.
 We made it much more complex and explain the concepts in detail as you do each lab.

 How Many Routers Do I Need for my Cisco CCNA Lab?

 Two routers are the bare minimum to see if anything works.
-If you have a very limited budget, you can receive value from only purchasing a single router over working with a simulator.
-However, you will not be able to see the main thing we are trying to accomplish; the propagation of route tables and the routing of data!
+If you have a very limited budget, you can still receive value from only purchasing a single router over working with a simulator.
+However, with a single router you will not be able to see the main thing we are trying to accomplish; the propagation of route tables and the routing of data!
 The only way you can see if your configurations really work is to have at least two routers.
 Therefore, I strongly recommend that you purchase at least a dual router kit.
 But if you want the best experience, you will want to go with a three router kit.
-So let's review this in a little more detail of what each scenario will provide to you.
+So let’s review this in a little more detail of what each scenario will provide to you.